Pécs: The Hungarian city in the Middle Ages

 According to György Györffy's theory of place names, after the Hungarians conquered the Carpathian Basin, they retained a semi-nomadic lifestyle, changing pastures between winter and summer. Árpád's winter quarters – clearly after his occupation of Pannonia in 900 – were perhaps in Pécs.
 Later, when the Comitatus of Baranya was established, the capital of the comitatus was not Pécs but a nearby castle, Baranyavár ('Baranya Castle').
 Pécs, however, became an important religious centre and episcopal seat.
 In Latin documents, the city was mentioned as Quinque Ecclesiae.
 Around 1000, the area was inhabited by the Black Magyars.
 The Deed of Foundation of the Diocese of Pécs was issued in 1009.

 The Roman Catholic Diocese of Pécs was founded in 1009 by Stephen I, and the first university in Hungary was founded in Pécs in 1367 by Louis I the Great.
 (The largest university, with about 34,000 students, is still based in Pécs.)

 Peter Orseolo, the second king of Hungary, was buried in the cathedral in 1046.
 The location of his grave is unknown.
 This is because the cathedral burnt down shortly after Pécs hosting the 1064 Easter celebrations by King Solomon, after him making peace with his cousin, the later King Géza I. The cathedral was rebuilt in the second half of the 11th century and stands until today.

 Several religious orders settled down in Pécs.
 The Benedictine order was the first in 1076.
 In 1181, there was already a hospital in the city.
 The first Dominican monastery of the country was built in Pécs in 1238.

+During the Mongol invasion of 1241–1242, Pécs was devastated and burned to the ground.
+In the aftermath, the city was heavily fortified with strong stone walls.

-King Louis I the Great founded a university in Pécs in 1367, following the advice of the city's bishop, William, who was also the king's chancellor.
+King Louis I the Great founded a university in Pécs in 1367, following the advice of the city's bishop, William of Koppenbach, who was also the king's chancellor.
 It was the first university in Hungary.
 The founding document is almost word for word identical with that of the University of Vienna, stating that the university has the right to teach all arts and sciences, with the exception of theology.

-In 1459, Janus Pannonius, the most important medieval poet of Hungary became the bishop of Pécs.
-He strengthened the cultural importance of the city.

-The great humanist poet, bishop Janus Pannonius, developed Pécs into one of the cultural and arts centres of the country.
+In 1459, Janus Pannonius, the most important medieval poet of Hungary became the bishop of Pécs, and developed Pécs into one of the cultural and arts centres of the country.